Ioannis-Mykelos/Ioannis-Mykelos/README.md

 - 👋 Hi, I’m @Ioannis-Mykelos
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning more about Python
+- 🌱 I’m currently learning more about ML
-- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me LinkedIn Ioannis Mykelos Kioutsioukis

 <!---